Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 When to Replace Old Lawnmower Blades with New Ones?

-A standard blade of push lawnmowers, if it’s been cleaned properly between mowing sessions and sharpened every 20 to 25 hours, usually has a work span of between 100 and 200 hours.
+A standard push lawnmower blade, if it’s been cleaned properly between mowing sessions and sharpened every 20 to 25 hours, usually has a work span of between 100 and 200 hours.

 Some blades, made of stronger metals or alloys, may actually have an up to 400-hour working lifespan.